-Because only certain Juvenile SOMB providers are approved in the State of Colorado, please do not search for one on your own.
+Because only certain juvenile SOMB providers are approved in the State of Colorado, please do not search for one on your own.
 Only the counselors approved by the Colorado Sex Offender Management Board (visit their website for more specific information) are allowed to treat and evaluate children and teens.
-The attorneys at the O’Malley Law Office work with (SOMB) providers who are truly interested in teens and their welfare.
+The attorneys at Sawyer Legal Group work with (SOMB) providers who are truly interested in teens and their welfare.
 They work alongside each person involved in the case (attorneys, teens, parents, and guardians).
-Together, we come up with a plan to reduce the chance that your child’s name is registered along with other sex offenders in the state.
+Together, we come up with a plan to reduce the chance that your child's name is registered along with other sex offenders in the state.

 Juvenile Detention Facilities We Visit in Colorado

 There are many juvenile detention centers across Colorado, which are run by local agencies and the Department of Human Services.
-The juvenile criminal defense attorneys at the O’Malley Law Office will visit kids facing criminal charges in the following facilities:
+The juvenile criminal defense attorneys at Sawyer Legal Group will visit kids facing criminal charges in the following facilities: